MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-319-Foreign-Quarantine-Notices/subpart-ECFRe3cb5e07aba1855-Citrus-Fruit/section-319.28.md

 (ii) Each shipment of oranges handled in accordance with these procedures shall be accompanied by a certificate of the plant protection service of Japan certifying that the fruit is apparently free of citrus canker disease.

-(8) The Unshu oranges may be imported into the United States only through a port of entry identified in § 319.37-14 that is located in an area of the United States into which their importation is authorized.
+(8) The Unshu oranges may be imported into the United States only through a Customs designated port of entry indicated in 19 CFR 101.3(b)(1) that is located in an area of the United States into which their importation is authorized.
 The following importation restrictions apply:

 (i) Unshu oranges from Honshu Island or Shikoku Island, Japan, that have been fumigated in accordance with part 305 of this chapter may be imported into any area of the United States except American Samoa, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.